daveharmswebdev/lladro-client/memory-bank/progress.md

   - Emits `update:firstName`, `update:lastName` for two-way binding.
   - Emits `submit-form` with `{ firstName, lastName }` payload on valid submission.
 - **Doer Table (`src/components/DoerTable.vue`):**
-  - Created as a stub component.
+  - Implemented with columns: ID, First Name, Last Name, Total Todos.
+  - Displays "You currently do not have any doers." message when no doers are provided.
+  - Implemented pagination (5 doers per page with navigation controls).
+  - Implemented sorting by ID, First Name, Last Name, and Total Todos (ascending/descending with indicators).
+  - Accepts a `doers` prop to receive the list of doers.
 - **Unit Tests:**
   - `src/components/__tests__/DoerForm.spec.ts` (comprehensive tests exist).
-  - `src/components/__tests__/DoerTable.spec.ts` (created with placeholder tests).
+  - `src/components/__tests__/DoerTable.spec.ts` (comprehensive tests for display, pagination, sorting, no-doers message).
 - `tsconfig.app.json` includes `"baseUrl": "."`.
 - **Doer Model (`src/models/doer.model.ts`):**
   - Updated to include `totalTodos?: number`.
 - **Storybook:**
   - Storybook is set up.
   - `src/components/DoerForm.stories.ts` exists.
-  - `src/components/DoerTable.stories.ts` created (with placeholder stories).
+  - `src/components/DoerTable.stories.ts` updated with scenarios for No Doers, Three Doers, and Thirteen Doers (pre-pagination), all utilizing the `doers` prop.

 ## What's Left to Build

 - **Core 'Doer' Functionality:**
-  - **`DoerTable.vue` Implementation:**
-    - Display list of 'Doers' with columns: id, firstname, lastname, total todos (as per `.clinerules/03-Doer.md`).
-    - Implement pagination (5 doers per page).
-    - Implement sorting (id, firstname, lastname).
-    - Display "You currently do not have any doers." message when applicable.
   - Editing an existing 'Doer' (The `DoerForm` supports 'edit' mode, but workflow integration in `DoersView.vue` is needed).
   - Deleting a 'Doer'.
-- **State Management for 'Doers':** (e.g., Pinia, or a simple reactive array in a composable for now). `DoersView.vue` currently uses a local reactive array.
+- **State Management for 'Doers':** (e.g., Pinia, or a simple reactive array in a composable for now). `DoersView.vue` currently uses a local reactive array and needs to pass data to `DoerTable.vue`.
 - **Styling:** Enhanced styling for navbar, 'Doer' components, and overall application.
 - **Testing:**
-  - Unit tests (Vitest) for `DoersView.vue`, `DoerTable.vue`, and other future components/logic.
+  - Unit tests (Vitest) for `DoersView.vue` and other future components/logic.
-  - Component tests/showcase (Storybook) for `DoerTable.vue` (scenarios from `.clinerules/03-Doer.md`).
   - End-to-end tests (Playwright) for user flows involving 'Doers'.
 - **Persistence:** (Optional, e.g., using local storage or a backend API for 'Doers').
 - **ID Generation:** Current `DoersView.vue` uses `Date.now()` for ID; a more robust strategy is needed.